AGENTS REPRESENTING PICTURE BOOKS

 Dear [Agent Name],

 why are you querying this agent.
-Give the title, word count,
+Give the book's title, word count, and audience.

-BOOK DESCRIPTION: (About 3 - 7 sentences) Who is your character, then what happens, what does he want, what obstacle stands in his way, what are at stakes, and then hint at the ending.
-You can add two to three comparative books.
+BOOK DESCRIPTION: (About 3 - 5 sentences; should read like a book flap) Describe your character, what he wants, what obstacle stands in his way, the stakes, and then hint at the ending.
+Add two to three comparative books.

 CLOSE: Thank you